9 Gibbs Energy

 \[\text{CH}_{4(\text{g})} + 2\text{O}_{2(\text{g})} \rightarrow \text{CO}_{2(\text{g})} + 2\text{H}_{2}\text{O}_{(\text{l})}\]

-Using the standard Gibbs free energies of formation reported in the tables at the end of the book.
+Using the standard Gibbs energies of formation reported in the tables at the end of the book.

 Solution: We can use the equation: \[\Delta_{\text{rxn}}G^{{-\kern-6pt{\ominus}\kern-6pt-}} = \sum \nu_i \Delta_f G^{{-\kern-6pt{\ominus}\kern-6pt-}}_i \]